A budget-friendly beginner shoe from the new(ish) Korean climbing company.

 What’s your favorite budget climbing shoe?

 Affordable climbing shoes don’t necessarily translate to poor quality.
-While the best bouldering shoes can easily put you back by $200, it’s awesome to see what manufacturers have been able to pack into their budget climbing shoe offerings.
+While the best bouldering shoes can set you back $200, it’s awesome to see what manufacturers have been able to pack into their budget climbing shoe offerings.

 For the beginner climber we’d suggest looking at the Tarantula or the Momentum.
 They’ve got ample rubber and support, and will outlast the climbing wall scuffs.
 If you are happy to compromise on durability, it would certainly be worth giving the Helix or the Endeavor a try.
 Though you’ll want to be a bit more careful with your toes, they’ll simultaneously encourage better, more intuitive footwork as a result.
 For the seasoned dirtbag that hangs out on multi-pitches and crack climbs, the Rave is a great choice.